AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/import-export-forms-and-related-assets.md

 >
 >While importing old Correspondence Management assets for migration, log in using an Admin account.
 For more information on Migrating old Correspondence Management assets, see [Migrate Correspondence Management assets to AEM 6.1 forms](migration-utility.md).

-1. On the data dictionary, letters, or document fragments page, tap **Create &gt; File Upload** and select the .cmp file.
+1. On the data dictionary, letters, or document fragments page, select **Create &gt; File Upload** and select the .cmp file.
 1. Correspondence Management displays the Import Assets dialog with the list of assets that are imported.
-Tap **Import**.
+Select **Import**.

    After importing the assets, the following properties of the assets are updated while the other properties remain the same: